Characterizing Internal Evasion Attacks in Federated Learning: RELATED WORKS

-Another line of work focuses on Sybil attacks and \textbf{robust aggregation schemes} of federated user updates, particularly as a defense against data and model poisoning attacks -- such attacks include label flipping attacks and scaling attacks, while Krum, Bulyan, and trimmed-mean aggregation methods are proposed defenses (\cite{Krum, diffprivacy, trimmedmean, foolsgold}).
-Works regarding Sybil attacks solely focus on the training phase of federated learning, while pFedDef defends against evasion attacks occurring at the test phase.
+Another line of work focuses on \emph{Sybil attacks} and \emph{robust aggregation schemes} of federated user updates.
+Krum, Bulyan, and trimmed-mean aggregation methods \citep*{Krum, diffprivacy, trimmedmean, foolsgold}, for instance, are proposed defenses against data and model poisoning attacks (e.g., label flipping).
+Works regarding Sybil attacks solely focus on the training phase of federated learning, while our defense mechanism pFedDef defends against evasion attacks occurring at the test phase.
+Training-based defenses designed to detect and neutralize poisoned models or data may not be effective against such internal evasion attacks.
 However, we observe in Section \ref{sec:exp} that pFedDef does increase robustness to label flipping attacks that occur in the training phase.
-The work in (\cite{FAT}) examines the impact of robust aggregation schemes on non-personalized federated adversarial training, while (\cite{certifiedfed}) introduces a poisoning attack that spans both the training and testing phase as the attack gives the learned model apparent robustness during training but becomes a backdoor for attacks during the testing phase.
+The work in \citet*{FAT} examines the impact of robust aggregation schemes on traditional federated adversarial training, while \citet*{certifiedfed} introduce a ``backdoor'' poisoning attack that spans both the training and testing phases.
+These are distinct from internal evasion attacks.

-Outside the federated learning context, \textbf{ensemble attacks} (\cite{bagboostensemble}) generate evasion attacks by combining gradient information from multiple different model in order to increase transferability of attacks through generalization.
-The work in (\cite{adpensemble}) propose an adaptive diversity promoting (ADP) regularizer to create an ensemble of diverse classifiers to defend against black-box attacks.
-Both aforementioned works leverage the diversity present in ensembles of models, similar to the personalized federated learning setting.
-However, these works do not examine distributed learning frameworks.
+Outside the federated learning context, \emph{ensemble attacks} \citep*{bagboostensemble} generate evasion attacks by combining gradient information from different models in order to increase transferability of attacks through generalization.
+We evaluate pFedDef on ensemble internal attacks in Section~\ref{sec:exp}.
+Ensemble attacks leverage the diversity present in ensembles of models, similar to the different client models present in the personalized federated learning setting.